Prunus laurocerasus - Cherry laurel

 Use and economic importance

-Despite these ecological challenges, Prunus Laurocerasus remains a popular ornamental plant in the horticultural industry.
+Despite these ecological challenges, Prunus laurocerasus remains a popular ornamental plant in the horticultural industry.
 It is often used as a hedge or privacy screen because it grows quickly and develops dense leaves that offers privacy screen all year round.
 Their care and tolerance to various environmental conditions make you a preferred choice for gardeners and landscape architects.

 In traditional medicine, parts of the plant, in particular the leaves and seeds, were used due to their soothing and antispasmodic properties.
 However, these applications are controversial due to the toxicity of the plant and should be enjoyed with caution.